mhess42/mhess42.github.io/README.md

 # mhess42.github.io

-### Compiles and minifies for production
+### compiles and minifies for production
 ```
-npm run build
+vue build
 ```

 ### because i will forget